 - RunAsync - This method is where your service runs its business logic, and where it would kick off any background tasks that should run for the lifetime of the service.
 The cancellation token that is provided is a signal for when that work should stop.
 For example, if the service needs to pull messages out of a Reliable Queue and process them, this is where that work happens.

 If you're learning about reliable services for the first time, read on!
-If you're looking for a detailed walkthrough of the lifecycle of reliable services, you can head over to this article.
+If you're looking for a detailed walkthrough of the lifecycle of reliable services, check out Reliable Services lifecycle overview.

 Stateless Reliable Services

 A stateless service is one where there is no state maintained within the service across calls.
 Any state that is present is entirely disposable and doesn't require synchronization, replication, persistence, or high availability.

 For example, consider a calculator that has no memory and receives all terms and operations to perform at once.

 RunAsync() (C#) or

 runAsync() (Java) of the service can be empty, since there is no background task-processing that the service needs to do.
 When the calculator service is created, it returns an

 CommunicationListener (Java) (for example Web API) that opens up a listening endpoint on some port.
 This listening endpoint hooks up to the different calculation methods (example: "Add(n1, n2)") that define the calculator's public API.

 When a call is made from a client, the appropriate method is invoked, and the calculator service performs the operations on the data provided and returns the result.
 It doesn't store any state.

 Not storing any internal state makes this example calculator simple.
 But most services aren't truly stateless.
 Instead, they externalize their state to some other store.
 (For example, any web app that relies on keeping session state in a backing store or cache is not stateless.)